 "Maybe we should toss her a broom.
 It is her basic transportation."

-Anna reached up and adjusted Elsa's blue tie.
+Anna adjusted Elsa's blue tie.
 "You can still try."

 "Anna, I gave her a cemetery plot for her birthday.
 I'm pretty sure me putting on a smile isn't going to fool her."